ACW101/COSI-155B_PA02/README.md

 - [x] Add a start screen, where the user can initiate play by hitting the P key

-- Each member of the team should also add at least one additional feature to the game
+- Each member of the team should also add at least one additional feature to the game\
     - [x] Chuanxiong: add random balls pressing key "i",
     - [x] Jinli: add lose scene, add "dash" to avatar pressing key "j"
     - [x] Kevin: make camera rotate around the main scene in startScene
     - [ ] Qiao:
     - [x] Yifu: adjust camera to resized window, replace NPC with a stormtrooper model

-How to submit... (coming soon)
+How to submit...
+- [ ] make a 30 second movie demonstrating that your game meets the criteria (take a phone movie of someone playing it).
+You can upload several short movies if you want, one for each feature, but the total should be at most 30 seconds, and you should narrate the movies.
+- [ ] create a page on your team site for PA02
+- [ ] upload your movie to youtube or vimeo and add a link to it from your team page
+- [ ] upload your game to github and add a link to it the github site to your PA02  team page
+- [ ] upload a link to your PA02 team page to latte and also upload a reflection about what you individually did for the project
+- [ ] You should also make your game playable on the github site (I'll show you how to do this on Wednesday)